tzhuan/dec/README.md

 # dec

-Wrapper to make litipk/php-bignumbers much easier to use
+A wrapper to make [litipk/php-bignumbers](https://github.com/Litipk/php-bignumbers) much easier to use.